-EXPLANATORY NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2018 a.
-Income taxes currently payable
+EXPLANATORY NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2019 a.
+Current income taxes

 (Amounts expressed in thousands of Turkish Lira ("TL"), unless otherwise indicated.)

 Income taxes

 Tax expense/(income) is the aggregate amount included in the determination of net profit or loss for the period in respect of current and deferred taxes.